Get Tech Tips

 - Electrical system strain/low voltage to the rest of the structure during motor/compressor start-up

 - Compressor oil loss and lubrication issues

-- Poor Cooling / Heating (When you short cycle you may heat and cool the air rapidly but may still have “stuff” in the home and structure that are hotter or cooler resulting it radiant discomfort)
+- Poor cooling/heating (when you short-cycle, you may heat and cool the air rapidly but may still have “stuff” in the home and structure that are hotter or cooler, resulting in radiant discomfort)